bangordailynews/BDNapps/readme.md

 ## Getting Started

 This is a local npm module.
-See this guide about creating your own [Yeoman Generators](http://yeoman.io/authoring/index.html) if your stuck.
+See this guide about creating your own [Yeoman Generators](http://yeoman.io/authoring/index.html) if you're stuck.

 - From the root of this project, run `npm link`
     -Since you're developing the generator locally, it's not yet available as a global npm module.
 A global module may be created and symlinked to a local one, using npm.